yuriiormson/YouTube-Subscription-Migrator/README.md

-# YouTube Subscription Migrator
+# YouTube Channel Subscription Migrator

-This project allows you to migrate YouTube subscriptions from one account to another using a Java application with the YouTube Data API.
-All comments in the code are in English for broader accessibility.
+This tool allows you to migrate your YouTube channel subscriptions from one YouTube account to another using a Java application with the YouTube Data API.

+## The Problem
+-  Managing multiple YouTube accounts can be cumbersome, and manually re-subscribing to hundreds of channels when switching to a new primary account is time-consuming.
+This tool aims to automate that process.

 ## Overview
 - **ExportYouTubeSubscriptions.java**: Exports subscription IDs from the source YouTube account to a `subscriptions.txt` file.